 We have an active research environment with regular events open to all: weekly Visiting Speaker Seminars (see tab above), frequent conferences and seminar series (including, recently, the Joint Session of the Aristotelian Society and the Mind Association, Frege@Stirling, the Stirling Political Philosophy group among many others) ongoing research projects, and a lively student Philosophy Society (see tab above) with a regular programme of talks and an annual staff-student reading weekend in the Highlands.

-The research expertise of our staff members falls into the following groups, which provide a framework for our research activity:
+The research expertise of our staff members (Philosophy Staff) falls into the following groups, which provide a framework for our research activity:

 - Epistemology, Rationality and Normativity